 Using Turmeric in Soap as Colorant

 I’ve started soamaking using micas and minerals as colorants.
-But soon, I’ve got really interested in using natural ingrendients like food, herbs or spices to color soap.
-It gives soap a nature-like tone to them, instead of bright lipstick red, vibrant blue, deep purple, etc. It pleases me to use soap with natural colors, making me feel closer to nature.
+But very soon, I’ve got really interested in using natural ingrendients like food, herbs or spices to color soap.
+It gives soap a nature-like tone to them, instead of bright lipstick red, vibrant blue, deep purple, etc. It also pleases me to use soap with natural colors, making me feel closer to nature.

 One spice that I’ve got interested in is turmeric — a bright yellow spice made from the dried and powdered turmeric root.
 Depending on how much turmeric you use, you can achieve natural soap colors ranging from a pale pinky-yellow, like in this Turmeric and Ylang-Ylang Soap Recipe, to deep burnt orange.
-It also adds a beautiful speckled effect to your soap although the amount of speckle can be controlled.
+It also adds a beautiful speckled effect to your soap although the amount of speckles can be controlled.

-In this recipe, the turmeric is added to the lye water, it’s common knowledge from reading articles of several soap makers (including this recipe from Lovely Greens) that this is the best option to have a good color on your soap.
+In this recipe, the turmeric is added to the lye water.
+It’s common knowledge from reading articles of several soap makers (including this recipe from Lovely Greens) that this is the best option to have a stronger color on your soap.

 So, if you wish to have the color shown in this recipe photo, you will add 2 teaspoons of 4 ml to 1 Kg of soap batter.
 If you wish to have a deeper tone, add 3 teaspoons of turmeric in this recipe.
 For a lighter tone, add only 1 teaspoon.

 If you wish for a speckled effect (not shown in this photo) add 1 teaspoon of turmeric powder after trace or in alternative do not strain the lye water.
-If you wish no speckles, strain all the turmeric from the lye water, as it was done for this recipe.
+In case you don’t want any speckles, strain all the turmeric from the lye water, as it was done for this recipe.